accessibleIslam/IslamicWisdom/EnglishProverbs.md

 https://quran.com/33/13

-- And when a faction of them said, "O people of Yathrib,1 there is no stability for you [here], so return [home]."
+- And when a faction of them said, "O people of Yathrib, there is no stability for you [here], so return [home]."
 And a party of them asked permission of the Prophet, saying, "Indeed, our houses are exposed [i.e., unprotected]," while they were not exposed.
 They did not intend except to flee.
 - And if they had been entered upon from all its [surrounding] regions and fitnah [i.e., disbelief] had been demanded of them, they would have done it and not hesitated over it except briefly.

 <hr>